congatudo/stuff/docs/stepbystep-valetudo-installation.md

 ```

 ## FAQ
-1. I have Valetudo up and running but any robot is found
+1. I have Congatudo up and running but any robot is found
 ```
 Check if hosts file in the robot is already edited.
 Ping to a one of the cecotec cloud server instances to check if it reaches the conga ip, i.e.: